Shihabuddin Omar: Reign

 Shibabuddin's complete title was "al-sultan al-azam shihab al-dunya wa'l din abu'l muzaffar umar shah al-sultan".

 During Kafur's short regency, Shihabuddin's participation in governance was limited to his appearance in a short court ceremony that was held daily by Kafur.
-After the ceremony, Kafur would send Shihabuddin to his mother, and held separate meetings to issue orders to the various officers.
+After the ceremony, Kafur would send Shihabuddin to his mother and hold separate meetings to issue orders to the various officers.

 To maintain his control over the throne, Kafur had Alauddin's sons Khizr Khan and Shadi Khan blinded.
 He also imprisoned Alauddin's senior queen Malika-i Jahan and Mubarak Shah, another adult son of Alauddin.
 According to the 16th century historian Firishta, Kafur married Alauddin's widow Jhatyapalli, the mother of Shihabuddin.
 Becoming the new Sultan's step-father was probably Kafur's way of legitimizing his power.

 The former bodyguards (paiks) of Alauddin disapproved of Kafur's actions against the family of their deceased master, and murdered Kafur.
 Kafur's killers freed Mubarak Shah, who was appointed first as the regent.
 In April 1316, Mubarak Shah detained Shibabuddin, and became the Sultan.
 Shibabuddin was moved to Gwalior, where he died the same year.